Last updated: May 2026

 16. Head to Sweden for dinner

-Tip: Trains run between Copenhagen and Malmö on a regular basis day and night.
-The journey is about 25 minutes in total.
-You can buy your tickets at Copenhagen airport or the train station you're leaving from.
-Return tickets cost around $22 USD (£18, €20).
+Tip: Trains run between Copenhagen and Malmö on a regular basis day and night, around every 20 minutes.
+The journey takes about 35 to 40 minutes.
+You can buy your tickets through the Skånetrafiken or DSB apps, or at the station.
+Return tickets cost around £25.

 Day Three: